On the Cutting Edge Program Impact

 Established with NSF funding, the On the Cutting Edge Professional Development program pioneered the integration of workshops that benefit individual participants with the production of enduring on-line resources that allow a broader audience to benefit from the workshop activity.
-On the Cutting Edge developed models for both face-to-face and virtual workshops ranging from one to six days in length and offered 56 workshops between 2002 and 2009.
-1751 faculty, post-docs, and graduate students participated in one or more workshops.
-More than 20% of the participants came to two or more workshops for a total of 2246 workshop participant-seats.
-Approximately 25% of the geoscience faculty in the U.S. and more than half the departments in the United States have participated.
+On the Cutting Edge developed models for both face-to-face and virtual workshops ranging from one to six days in length and offered 143 workshops between 2002 and 2016.
+3151 faculty, post-docs, and graduate students participated in one or more workshops.
+More than 28% of the participants came to two or more workshops for a total of 4755 workshop participant-seats.
+We estimate that over 20% of the geoscience faculty in the U.S. and more than half the departments in the United States have participated.
 The reach of the workshops was in proportion to the different types of departments, with the exception of two-year colleges which were underrepresented.
 On the Cutting Edge workshop participants included a higher percentage of women and members of underrepresented groups than in the overall population of U.S. geoscience faculty.
 End-of-workshop evaluations indicate a high level of participant satisfaction with a median of 9.1 on a 10-point scale.Read a complete description of the On the Cutting Edge project »

 The On the Cutting Edge online collection of teaching activities and other resources supported those who attended the workshops, provided a venue for sharing teaching resources, and extended the reach of Cutting Edge to those who had not attended a workshop.
 The web collection included over 4000 pages, 33 topical collections, and more than 1200 community-contributed teaching activities at the completion of this project.Learn more about Activity Review »